 While we remain realistic and understand that 10 days is a relatively short period, we are incredibly pleased with the progress we have seen so far.

-After a long and often frustrating journey to find a diet that suited Bailey's complex digestive needs, it is wonderful to finally see him enjoying his food and appearing so much more like himself again" - @willandlelly
+After a long and often frustrating journey to find a diet that suited Bailey's complex digestive needs, it is wonderful to finally see him enjoying his food and appearing so much more like himself again" - Lesley and Bailey

 Watch Bailey lick his bowl clean!

-What a perfect choice Will and Lelly have made for their Bailey and thank goodness for the intense research that they did to find a suitable diet for him that would stop the pain and allow him to enjoy his food again and have a good quality of life in his older years.
+What a perfect choice Lesley had made for her Bailey and thank goodness for the intense research that she did to find a suitable diet for him that would stop the pain and allow him to enjoy his food again and have a good quality of life in his older years.

 Prof Andrew Knight (who has done all the research and studies on plant-based nutrition) and me as a passionate vet having seen so many case studies of dogs like Bailey thriving on pure plant proteins; have been to Cambridge Vet School to speak to students there and educate them about the benefits of plant-based dog nutrition.